Shaquille Agard: Club career

 In 2014, Agard played in League1 Ontario with Durham United FC.

 In 2015, he began playing for the Guyanese club Fruta Conquerors FC in the GFF Elite League, where he scored five goals in seven games, before having to leave the club due to issues with his transfer.

 In 2016, he returned to play for Durham, scoring three scores in 12 appearances.

 In the 2018–19 season, he played indoor with the Mississauga MetroStars of the Major Arena Soccer League.
 Initially, he played indoor soccer in the Mississauga-based Arena Premier League with the Caribbean Stars AC.

 In 2019, he played for Master's FA in League1 Ontario, scoring five goals in 11 games and was named a league Third Team All-Star.
 In 2021, he scored three goals in 9 league games, was named an East Division All-Star, and also appeared in a Canadian Championship match against professional side York United FC.

 In March 2022, it was announced that he was joining the Serbian White Eagles of the Canadian Soccer League, however, he ultimately remained with Master's FA.
-He debuted for the Serbian White Eagles on June 18, 2022 in a 7–3 win over BGHC 1.
+He debuted for the Serbian White Eagles on June 18, 2022, in a 7–3 win over BGHC 1.
+He resumed playing with Serbia and helped the club win the regular season title.
+Agard played in the second round of the playoffs, where FC Continentals eliminated the Serbs from the tournament.